 Fame Tours, which is located near to the train station in the centre of Chumphon, operates a minivan service direct to Khao Sok National Park.
 The alternative way to complete this journey is to take a train from Chumphon to Surat Thani and then a minivan to Khao Sok.
-The second option is generally much slower because of the connection time between train and minivan services.
+This second option is generally much slower because of the connection time between train and minivan services.

-Minivan Times to Khao Sok
+Bus Times from Chumphon to Khao Sok

 |08:00||15:00||750 THB||Fame Tour|

-- The journey time from Chumphon to Khao Sok National Park is 5 hours 00 minutes, including comfort breaks.
+- The journey time from Chumphon to Khao Sok National Park is 7 hours 00 minutes, including comfort breaks.

-Buy Tickets to Khao Sok
+Buy Tickets from Chumphon to Khao Sok